This note sits alongside my Presuppositions and My Method of Simple Study.

 — Isaiah 28:10

-You do not need to know everything today.
-You need to be faithful with the light you have and willing to receive more.
+I do not need to know everything today.
+I need to be faithful with the light I have and willing to receive more.
+That’s the same posture I bring to my Presuppositions—I start somewhere, but I keep letting Scripture refine that starting point.

 Yield and Trust